Human Resources Strategy for Researchers (HRS4R)

 The volunteers were organised into sub-working groups – mainly responsible for performing the gap analysis.
 The sub-working groups included researchers from R1 to R4 and were organised under the four topics defined in the C&C.

-A General Questionnaire (Survey) was disseminated to Supervisors and Supervisees to gather their input about INL.
+A General Survey was disseminated to Supervisors and Supervisees to gather their input about INL.

 A focus group activity was organised to address the topic “Recruitment & Selection – (R&S)” involving senior hiring managers, experienced in hiring processes inside and outside INL.
 The objective was to discuss the principles of the C&C related to the R&S topic.